Research & Publications †

-Dr. Southern is an Associate Staff Physician at the Respiratory Institute and holds a secondary appointment in the Lerner Research Institute Department of Pathobiology, where his research focus is Idiopathic Pulmonary Fibrosis (IPF).
-In the laboratory of Dr. Mitchell Olman, Dr. Southern helped develop a novel tissue-based assay to explore how fibroblasts and myofibroblasts (the scar-producing cells in IPF) interact with lung tissue matrix to propagate fibrosis.
-Using this method he has identified that, through activation of a motor protein called myosin II, normal lung tissue signals fibroblasts to migrate, while fibrotic lung tissue induces myofibroblast differentiation.
-His current research involves further exploration of the myosin II pathway to identify novel targets to stop the fibrotic process in patients with IPF.
-In addition, Dr. Southern conducts an outpatient clinic where he treats patients with all forms of interstitial lung disease and sarcoidosis.
+Dr. Southern is a Staff Physician in the Respiratory Institute and Assistant Professor of Molecular Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+He has a secondary appointment as an Associate Staff Scientist in the Lerner Research Institute Department of Pathobiology, where his research focus is Idiopathic Pulmonary Fibrosis (IPF).
+Dr. Southern explores how fibroblasts and myofibroblasts (the scar-producing cells in IPF) interact with lung tissue matrix to propagate fibrosis.
+He has identified that the molecular motor protein, non-muscle myosin II, is a critical molecule driving fibrosis, and is further characterizing the myosin II pathway in fibroblasts in order to identify novel targets to halt fibrosis in patients with IPF.
+In addition, Dr. Southern conducts an outpatient clinic where he cares for patients with interstitial lung disease and sarcoidosis.
 He serves as a co-investigator on a number of clinical trials for patients with IPF.
 He also supervises trainees in the Pulmonary Fellow Interstitial Lung Disease Clinic and on the inpatient pulmonary consult service.

 Since joining the staff of the Cleveland Clinic in 2012, Dr.Southern has been invited to present his research findings at the American Thoracic Society International Conference, the Keystone Symposium on Fibrosis,and The Society for Clinical Research/Midwestern Section American Federation for Medical Research (CSCR/MWAFMR).
-He has received a funding award from the Research Program Committee at the Cleveland Clinic.
-He has served on the Intermune Advisory Board, and reviews manuscripts for the American Journal of Respiratory and Critical Care Medicine and the Journal of Biological Chemistry.
+He has received research funding from the Research Program Committee at the Cleveland Clinic and Genentech.
+He has served on the Intermune Advisory Board, and reviews manuscripts for the American Journal of Respiratory and Critical Care Medicine, the Journal of Biological Chemistry, and Biochimica et Biophysica Acta - Molecular Basis of Disease.
 Additionally, he serves as a volunteer physician at the Free Clinic and with MedWorks USA in Cleveland, OH.

 Idiopathic Pulmonary Fibrosis, Interstitial Lung Diseases, Sarcoidosis